 image of Flat Roof with Copper Drip Edge in Newton, MA

-The roofing membrane we used, was an 80-mil white IB PVC roof, mechanically attached to a wooden substrate, over 3 inches of tapered ISO insulation.
+The roofing material we used was an 80-mil white IB PVC membrane, mechanically attached to a wooden substrate, over 3 inches of tapered ISO insulation.
 All seams were hot air welded using Liester welding equipment.

 Around the roof perimeter, we installed IB’s new Copper Drip edge metal with PVC coated flange, which allows us to seamlessly integrate copper with an IB roof.
 The PVC cover tape is welded to both the roofing membrane and a drip edge metal, leaving exposed copper to give this roof a beautiful look of a classic slate roof with copper flashing.

-On the second floor, we installed the same 80 mil roof with differently shaped copper metal, over a walk-out balcony deck, and additionally flashing the roof and the door opening, with IB’s pre-manufactured roof flashing accessories.
-After the roofing membrane was installed, a floating roof deck was installed on top.
+On the second floor, we installed the same 80 mil roof with differently shaped copper metal, over a walk-out balcony deck, and additionally flashed the roof and door opening, with IB’s pre-manufactured flashing accessories.
+After the membrane was installed, a floating roof deck was installed on top.

 Update – Oct 26, 2011: Exactly 2 years after the initial Sarnafil PVC Roof repair (read details below) I went back to that roof.
-This time there were 17 new holes in the roof.
+This time, there were 17 new holes in the roof.
 I repaired it once again with IB PVC flat roofing material.
-Check out the full review of this latest , as well a overview of a DuraLast PVC roof that we repaired on a 22-story apartment complex in Cambridge MA.
+Check out the full review of this latest .

-Update 2: a Trocal roof repair also reviewed below – section of that roof has completely shattered over past winter, and we had replaced it with IB PVC Flat Roof in the spring of 2011.
+Update 2: a Trocal roof repair also reviewed below – a section of that roof has completely shattered over the past winter, and we had replaced it with an IB PVC Flat Roof in the spring of 2011.

 Check out the video of this new PVC Roof repair: